woocart/localizations/UK/products-electronics.md

 Price: 199.99

 Meet Fitbit Versa, an all-day companion that helps you live your best life.
-This lightweight, swimproof smartwatch empowers you to reach health and fitness goals with 24/7 heart rate, actionable insights, personalized guidance, on-screen workouts and more.
+This lightweight, swim-proof smartwatch empowers you to reach health and fitness goals with 24/7 heart rate, actionable insights, personalized guidance, on-screen workouts and more.
 Run your day with notifications, quick replies, apps, and phone-free music.
 Plus, wear it your way with fresh accessories and clock faces.

 - Track your all-day activity, 24/7 heart rate, & sleep stages, all with a 4+ day battery life (varies with use and other factors).
 - Take your favorite music phone-free by storing 300+ songs or downloading stations from Pandora or playlists from Deezer.